open-recommendation-butler/orb-backend/README.md

 3. Create a file with the name ".env".

 4. Insert the following content into the ".env" file.
-Replace YourStrongPasswordForElasticSearch, YourStrongPasswordForKibana and YourStrongSecretKeyForDjango with your own passwords.
+Replace *YourStrongPasswordForElasticSearch*, *YourStrongPasswordForKibana* and *YourStrongSecretKeyForDjango* with your own passwords.

 Content of ".env" file:
 ```bash